aswinks123/RHCSA-Certification-Hands-on/USER_MANAGEMENT/All-Task-Together/README.md

-# This is the maximum use case questions RHCSA can ask.
+# These are the maximum questions RHCSA can ask from user management

 ### 1. User Creation